ZenML

 Pros and Cons

 The OpenAI Agents SDK’s major advantage is simplicity and tight integration with OpenAI models.
-If you are already using GPT-5 and other older versions too, this SDK feels very natural – it’s basically an extension of the API’s function-calling mechanism.
+If your application already uses OpenAI’s APIs, the Agents SDK feels natural because it gives you first-party primitives for agents, tools, handoffs, guardrails, sessions, tracing, and human review.
 You can get an agent up and running with just a few lines of code.

 On the downside, the Agents SDK is somewhat opinionated towards the OpenAI way of doing things.
 It assumes a chat-centric agent that decides on function calls (tools) as needed.
-If your needs fall outside that paradigm, say, complex parallel workflows or long-running agents that need checkpoints, you might hit limitations.
+If your needs fall outside that paradigm, say complex graph orchestration, deep framework-agnostic state management, or long-running workflows with durable checkpointing across arbitrary infrastructure, you may still prefer a graph runtime such as LangGraph or a workflow/runtime layer designed specifically around durable execution.

 Features